 This is all too familiar in states like California, where the Employment Development Department (EDD) has been riddled with issues surrounding the estimated $31 billion in suspected unemployment fraud.
 This mess has caused legitimate California claimants to have their benefits cut off and threaten much-needed taxpayer funds.

-The toll-free hotline isn’t much help since it’s inundated with more calls than it can handle each day.
+California’s employment agency is planning to hire 900 more employees to handle the inundated unemployment call center unemployment.
 Applicants have complained of extremely long wait times spanning several hours, only to be disconnected.
-And the local offices are closed, leaving many desperate and uncertain as to when they’ll find relief.
+This is leaving many desperate and uncertain as to when they’ll find relief.

-There’s a chance your application for unemployment was denied and you weren’t alerted.
+There’s a chance your unemployment application was denied and you weren’t alerted.
 Maybe there’s a glitch in the system, and the status of your claim hasn’t yet been updated.
-Applicants have also reported that they were unable to verify their identity, resulting in a denial.
+Or you had to reopen your claim due to a secondary layoff.
+Many applicants have reported that they were unable to verify their identity, resulting in a denial.

 Have you encountered this issue and are certain you’re eligible for benefits?
 It’s a good idea to appeal the decision or reapply sooner rather than later.